Vegan Snacks And Meals At Japanese Convenience Stores

 While convenience stores carry a lot of food, it can be challenging for guests looking for vegan food and beverages or those with allergies.
 This article recommends vegan* items found at convenience stores throughout Japan.
 These ready-to-eat foods and beverages are suitable for traveling or on-the-go.
 Pick up a few items to make a complete meal.

 Vegan Convenience Store Options

 *Vegan in this article is defined as food made without animals, including fish and seafood, or ingredients derived from animals, including fish and seafood, dairy products and eggs, as well as honey.
-The use of white sugar processed via animal bone char may be included in some of the items listed below.
-Concerned consumers are encouraged to contact companies directly.
-Also, please note that selection at convenience stores varies by season and location; the items listed in this article may not be available at the convenience store you visit.
+White sugar processed via animal bone char may be included in some of the items listed below, and the manufacturing environment of each food item may include dairy or another animal-derived product.
+Additionally, the ingredients and suppliers of processed foods are subject to change without notice.
+Those with food allergies or sensitivities should contact companies directly to confirm before consuming.
+Also, please note that selection at supermarkets varies by season and location; the items listed in this article may not be available at the store you visit.

-It is recommended to search for certified vegan products, which can be found at Natural Lawson convenience stores (Japanese) and natural food supermarkets in Japan.
+It is recommended to search for certified vegan products, which can be found at Natural Lawson convenience stores (Japanese) and natural food supermarkets in Japan, like the Vegan Store.